gdgpisa/hoverboard-2019/data/faq.md

 ### What should I carry on to the conference?

 **Your ticket**.
 That's the only necessary thing you shouldn't forget.
-If you're attending one of our Codelabs, the speakers will let you know if you need to carry on your laptop or not.
+If you're attending one of our Workshops, the speakers will let you know if you need to carry on your laptop or not.

 ### Will I get food/lunch at the DevFest?